No drone zones

 - over the Canadian border

-Canada limits the use of drones in our national parks.
+Parks Canada limits the use of both recreational and non-recreational drones in our national parks.
 However, a park superintendent may allow their use in some cases.
 If you want to fly a drone in a national park, contact Parks Canada first.

 Rules for drones are not the same in all countries.
 Flying drones across international borders is not permitted.
+An approval to operate in Canada is not valid in any other country.
 Always check a country’s aviation regulations before you fly in that country.

 Other “no drone zones”